Xunnamius/black-flag/README.md

   > or version _command_.

   > Note: only the root command has default support for the built-in `--version`
   > option.
-Calling `--version` on a sub-command will have no effect unless you
+Calling `--version` on a child command will have no effect unless
-  > make it so.
+  > you make it so.
 This dodges [another yargs footgun][46], and setting
   > [`context.state.globalVersionOption = undefined`][28] will prevent yargs
   > from clobbering any custom version arguments on the root command too.